-As of December 31, 2016, our net tangible book value per share was \$20.24, compared to our offering price of \$25.00 per share as of December 31, 2016 and our offering price of \$27.82 as of April 3, 2017.
-Net tangible book value per share of our common stock is determined by dividing the net tangible book value based on the December 31, 2016 net book value of tangible assets (consisting of total assets less intangible assets, which are comprised of deferred financing and leasing costs and acquired in-place lease value, net of liabilities to be assumed) by the number of shares of our common stock outstanding as of December 31, 2016.
-Net tangible book value is used generally as a conservative measure of net worth that we do not believe reflects our estimated value per share.
+As of March 31, 2017, our net tangible book value per share was \$20.24, compared to our offering price of \$25.00 per share as of December 31, 2016 and our offering price of \$20.13 as of April 3, 2017.
+Net tangible book value per share of our common stock is determined by dividing the net tangible book value based on the March 31, 2017 net book value of tangible assets (consisting of total assets less intangible assets, which are comprised of deferred financing and leasing costs and acquired in-place lease value, net of liabilities to be assumed) by the number of shares of our common stock outstanding as of March 31, 2017.
+Net tangible book value per share.
 It is not intended to reflect the value of our assets upon an orderly liquidation of the company in accordance with our investment objectives.
 Additionally, investors who purchase shares in this offering will experience dilution in the percentage of their equity investment in us as we sell additional common shares in the future pursuant to this offering, if we sell securities that are convertible into common shares or if we issue shares upon the exercise of options, warrants or other rights.